Chrysoberyl: Alexandrite

 The alexandrite variety displays a color change dependent upon the nature of ambient lighting.
-Alexandrite results from small scale replacement of aluminium by chromium ions in the crystal structure, which causes intense absorption of light over a narrow range of wavelengths in the yellow region (520–620 nm) of the visible light spectrum.
+Alexandrite results from small scale replacement of aluminum by chromium ions in the crystal structure, which causes intense absorption of light over a narrow range of wavelengths in the yellow region (520–620 nm) of the visible light spectrum.
 Because human vision is most sensitive to green light and least sensitive to red light, alexandrite appears greenish in daylight where the full spectrum of visible light is present, and reddish in incandescent light which emits less green and blue light.
 This color change is independent of any change of hue with viewing direction through the crystal that would arise from pleochroism.

 Alexandrite from the Ural Mountains in Russia can be green by daylight and red by incandescent light.
 Other varieties of alexandrite may be yellowish or pink in daylight and a columbine or raspberry red by incandescent light.

 Stones that show a dramatic color change and strong colors (e.g., red-to-green) are rare and sought-after, but stones that show less distinct colors (e.g. yellowish green changing to brownish yellow) may also be considered "alexandrite" by gem labs such as the Gemological Institute of America.

-According to a popular but controversial story, alexandrite was discovered by the Finnish mineralogist Nils Gustaf Nordenskiöld (1792–1866), and named alexandrite in honor of the future Emperor of All Russia Alexander II Romanov.
+Alexandrite was discovered by the Finnish mineralogist Nils Gustaf Nordenskiöld (1792–1866), and named alexandrite in honor of the future Emperor of All Russia Alexander II Romanov.
 Nordenskiöld's initial discovery occurred as a result of an examination of a newly found mineral sample he had received from Perovskii, which he identified as emerald at first.
 The first emerald mine had been opened in 1831.
 However, recent research suggests that the stone was discovered by Yakov Kokovin.